If you use spreadsheets to create more than 20 purchase orders monthly, you know the process is time-consuming and error-prone.

 How it helps:

-• With granular access controls, you can meet the segregation of duties and other compliance requirements like SOX (Sarbanes Oxley).
+- Granular access controls can help you meet segregation of duties and other compliance requirements, such as SOX (Sarbanes-Oxley).

 Here is an example of what the granular access control looks like in ProcureDesk: